stewseo/spring-boot-3/spring-security-oauth2/README.md

 An OAuth2-authorized client is represented in Spring Security OAuth2 using OAuth2AuthorizedClient.
 Spring boot autoconfigures ClientRegistrationRepository as well as OAuth2AuthorizedClientRepository to
-- parse necessary properties in the application.yaml file
+- Parse necessary properties in the application.yaml file
-- facilitate the flow between our application and OAuth2 providers
+- Facilitate the flow between our application and OAuth2 providers

 ### <span style="color:green">**Configure properties in Application.yml**</span>
-- clientID and clientSecret to authenticate with Google.
+- ClientID and clientSecret to authenticate with Google.
-- scope to leverage the YouTube Data API.
+- Scope to leverage the YouTube Data API.

 ### <span style="color:green">**Define bean to broker requests**</span>